Rodney S. Ruoff: Research

 From 2009, Ruoff and collaborators have demonstrated synthesis of large area monolayer graphene on copper foil by chemical vapor deposition, for which relatively high carrier mobilities have been obtained, and subsequently have used isotopic labeling and micro-Raman mapping to map grains and grain boundaries in such atom thick layers and to elucidate growth mechanisms, and studied their performance as transparent conductive electrodes.
 Ruoff and his collaborators have also made a series of advances in novel composite systems comprising chemically modified graphene platelets.

 Ruoff and his team were the first to use graphene as electrodes of electrochemical capacitors, reporting on graphene supercapacitors in 2008.
-In 2011, Ruoff and his group reported on a new carbon, potentially having regions of ‘negative curvature carbon’ (NCC) with a remarkably high specific surface area of 3100 m2 g−1, and atom-thick carbon sp2-bonded walls that define pores varying in diameter from about 0.6 to 5 nm.
-They showed that this type of porous carbon (‘a-MEGO’) works very well as an electrode material for double-layer supercapacitors, a very exciting advance.
+In 2011, Ruoff and his group reported on a new carbon, potentially having regions of 'negative curvature carbon' (NCC) with a remarkably high specific surface area of 3100 m2 g−1, and atom-thick carbon sp2-bonded walls that define pores varying in diameter from about 0.6 to 5 nm.
+They showed that this type of porous carbon ('a-MEGO') works very well as an electrode material for double-layer supercapacitors, a very exciting advance.

+Ruoff and collaborators have reported advances in the synthesis of large-area single-crystal graphene by chemical vapor deposition on copper, Cu/Ni alloy, and sapphire.
+Their studies addressed orientation, adlayers, bilayer/trilayer stacking, and transfer.
+Demonstrations include wafer-scale monolayer graphene on sapphire, fold-free single crystals on Cu(111), and large AB-bilayer/ABA-trilayer domains.
+They also investigated surface oxygen and wet-oxidation effects, as well as grain-boundary and strain impacts on properties.

+They reported growth of diamond and related phases in liquid metals, including ambient-pressure diamond synthesis, dissolution kinetics on Ni/Co, homoepitaxial diamond in liquid metal, and HF-CVD methods employing hot graphite plates.
+They also realized epitaxial single-crystal multilayer h‑BN on Ni(111).

+In porous and functional carbons, contributions include zeolite‑templated carbons, long‑range ordered carbons from C60, graphene‑oxide aerogels with radial/centrosymmetric structures, composites with liquid gallium, and stage‑1 cationic C60‑intercalated graphene‑oxide films.

+Chemical transformations and functionalization studies covered direct electrochemical modification dependent on Cu facets, reductive functionalization and fluorination toward diamond‑like phases (made and characterized F-diamane), covalent halide reactions, graphitization and thickness control of graphene oxide under pressure or heat, and the identification of graphenol (C6OH).

+Further advances include diamond‑like carbon nanofiber films, crystalline graphitic films with high stiffness and thermal conductivity, ultrathin‑graphite foams for phase‑change thermal storage, folding graphene films for Li‑ion batteries, carbon‑based electrical double‑layer capacitors, hybrid graphene–CNT films, studies of black phosphorus reactivity, and copper‑based MOFs.

+Conceptual and theoretical contributions included outlining objectives for carbon science and probing charge transfer in liquid gallium and diamondoids.

+In 2024, they introduced a novel method of synthetic diamond creation at 1 atmosphere of pressure in around 150 minutes without needing seeds.